Photo: Odongdo Island

-Yeosu is a maritime city surrounded by 317 islands and a 915-kilometer-long coastline.
-Yeosu was the host city of the 2012 World Expo, which promoted the importance of marine resources worldwide.
+Yeosu, meaning "good water," is a maritime city renowned for its pristine coastal scenery and a seemingly endless stretch of coastline.
+The city has become a rising tourist destination since hosting the 2012 World Expo, which promoted the importance of marine resources worldwide.

-Jinnamgwan Hall is the oldest existing single-story wooden building in Korea and a prized National Treasure (a cultural asset protected as a national treasure).
-It was used as the headquarters for Admiral Yi Sun-shin, who led Korean forces to victory in a celebrated naval battle against the Japanese army during the Imjinwaeran War, which lasted from 1592 to 1598.
+Jinnamgwan Hall is the oldest existing single-story wooden building in Korea and a prized National Treasure (a protected cultural asset).
+It was used as the headquarters for Admiral Yi Sun-shin, who led the Korean forces to victory in a celebrated naval battle against the Japanese army during the Imjinwaeran War, which lasted from 1592 to 1598.
 Admiral Yi is one of the most heroic and respected figures in Korean history, and several tourist sites commemorate his many accomplishments.

-With the backdrop of a beautiful seaside landscape, the museum is a great place to learn about and appreciate local marine ecology.
-A hundred species of fish indigenous to Korea are on exhibit, including several rare fish that are found only in the Yeosu region.
-The museum boasts a cylindrical aquarium, a sea turtle aquarium, and a hands-on discovery center that gives visitors a chance to learn about various species of clams.
+Located next to the ocean, the museum is an ideal place to learn about and appreciate local marine ecology.
+A hundred species of fish indigenous to the Yeosu region and sea turtles are on exhibit.
+The museum also has a hands-on discovery center that gives visitors a chance to learn about various species of shellfish.

-Hyangiram is a famous spot from which to behold the brilliant colors of glorious sunrises and sunsets.
-The hermitage (small temple) is located at the southern end of Dolsando Island, which is connected to the mainland by Dolsandaegyo Bridge.
-The steep narrow road that leads up to Hyangiram has recently been made more navigable with the addition of stairs.
-After passing through a narrow crevice between huge rocks, a stunning view of the ocean unfolds right beyond the temple.
-Explore the area to discover the Daeungjeon Hall, Bawidonggul Cave,the Beomjong Temple bell, and the fountain – just don't forget to make a wish.
+A popular spot for watching the sunrise and sunset, Hyangiram Hermitage is located at the southern end of Dolsando Island, which is connected to the mainland by Dolsandaegyo Bridge.
+The steep narrow road that leads up to Hyangiram has recently been made more accessible with the addition of stairs.
+After passing through a narrow rocky crevice, a stunning view of the ocean unfolds just beyond the temple.
+Explore the area to discover Daeungjeon Hall, Bawidonggul Cave,the Beomjong Temple's bell and a mineral spring.

 Located halfway up Yeongchwisan Mountain (510 m), Heungguksa Temple was built in the 12th century.
-The temple was established to pray for the country to flourish, and the name Heungguksa means "if the country prospers, the temple does well."
+The temple was established as a place for those praying for the country to flourish.
+The name Heungguksa means: "When the country prospers, so does the temple."
 Within the precincts of the temple are many cultural assets that have been designated as treasures.
-In particular, the temple's main hall, Daeungjeon (Treasure No. 396) is equipped with Korean traditional doors and characterized by its open structure.
-Yeongchwisan Mountain offers hikers a bird's-eye view of the city, and in April, visitors flock here to enjoy the magnificent scenery created by pink azalea blossoms blooming all over the mountain
+In particular, the temple's main hall, Daeungjeon (Treasure No. 396) is equipped with traditional Korean doors and characterized by its open structure.
+Yeongchwisan Mountain offers hikers a bird's-eye view of the city, and in April, visitors flock here to enjoy the colorful scenery created by pink azalea blossoms blooming all over the mountain.

-Dolsan Park is the perfect place to enjoy the striking night views of the beautiful port city of Yeosu.
-The park provides a panoramic view of the downtown, Yeosuhang Port, and the lighthouse beam gleaming on the sea's surface.
-The park also presents a view of the 450-meter long Dolsan Bridge, which links downtown Yeosu with Dolsando Island.
-Dolsan Bridge is one of the most popular nightscapes in Yeosu, as it creates a splendid sight at night when it is illuminated by colored lights.
+Dolsan Park is the perfect place to enjoy the striking nightscapes of the beautiful port city of Yeosu.
+The park provides a panoramic view of the downtown area, Yeosuhang Port, and the lighthouse beam gleaming on the sea's surface.
+The park also offers a view of the 450-meter long Dolsandaegyo Bridge, which links downtown Yeosu with Dolsando Island.
+The view from here is one of the popular nightscapes of Yeosu.